offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

  * `{bm} zero-arg/\b(zero-arg|no-arg)\b/i` - Short for zero argument.
 A function with zero parameters.

- * `{bm} parameter pack` - In the context of templates, a parameter pack is a single template parameter declaration that can take in zero or more substitutions (variadic).
+ * `{bm} parameter pack/(parameter pack|template parameter pack)/i` - In the context of templates, a parameter pack is a single template parameter declaration that can take in zero or more substitutions (variadic).

    ```c++
    template <typename X, typename...
 R>